cube-drone/tex_avery/vancouver_2029.md

 machines and auto-taxis with a little bit more personality than they would normally expect from inanimate devices.

+### Unresponsives ###

+Some brains, after experiencing particular trauma, refuse to connect to the outside world after being placed in their tanks.
+They concoct elaborate fantasies inside their own shells and refuse to communicate with the outside.

 Strong AI
 ---------